cbcrg/tcoffee/docs/tcoffee_manual.rst

-Extracting Sub sequences: You may want to extract portions of your sequences.
+Extracting subsequences: You may want to extract portions of your sequences.
 This is possible if you specify the coordinates after the sequences name:

 ::